 - Bulk discounts.
 Price breaks are offered at certain order quantities (100, 1000, etc...), and can greatly affect the overall price of a production run.

 - Availability.
 Available stock also plays a role when choosing a supplier and PCB editor.
 If the vendor does not offer enough stock for a particular component, the decision is easy, but vendors might have lead times and immediate availability variables to consider as well.

 4. A Method for Maintaining an Up-To-Date Part

 Why it Matters

-How many hours have you sat idle, twiddling your thumbs while you wait for your CAD Librarian to finish a much-needed component for your current PCB design?
-The Altium allows you to intelligently connect components, symbols, and footprints together.
-When symbols or footprints are updated in the Altium by your CAD Librarians, designers can automatically be notified in Altium Designer to quickly sync component data.
+It's not uncommon for the CAD Librarian to take awhile updating on a much-needed component for your current PCB design.
+The PCB library in Altium Designer allows you to intelligently connect components, symbols, and footprints together.
+When symbols or footprints are updated in Altium Designer by your CAD Librarians, designers can automatically be notified in Altium Designer to quickly sync component data.

 In Altium Designer, the Item Manager provides a clear picture of exactly where and when components need to be updated throughout your designs.
 Just like management, there are a few best practices that will keep your designs up to date, including:

 - Consistent revision and lifecycle schemes.
 It’s essential that component software revision and lifecycle schemes are consistent, easy to follow, and are set up correctly from the start.
 As designs age and require updating, having predictable lifecycles states with logical tasks to follow in the Item Manager will save you hours in the long run.